Júlio Pires Ferreira Sobrinho: Philology

 Júlio is known for being an important philologist from his time.
-He published his works during the raise of the alphabetized population due the inauguration of several secondary schools and the transition of the so-called "rationalist lineage", where logic and speculation were used to create a universal view of linguistics, to the "empirical lineage", where historical-comparative methods were used instead.
+He published his works during the rise of the alphabetized population due the inauguration of several secondary schools and the transition of the so-called "rationalist lineage", where logic and speculation were used to create a universal view of linguistics, to the "empirical lineage", where historical-comparative methods were used instead.
 The first lineage understood Portuguese language as a rigid form that came from Portugal, while the second lineage understood the language as constantly changing and addressed for the first time the Brazilian Portuguese branch, even though it was still tied to the Portuguese roots.

 Júlio wrote for several magazines and journals, including Almanach de Pernambuco, Diário de Pernambuco, A Procellaria, Heliopolis, Revista de Lingua Portugueza, Revista Brasiliana, Revista de Filologia Portuguesa and Jornal Pequeno, where in 1914 he opened a "grammatical office" to answer questions from students.
 He wrote his grammar books after Fausto Barreto organized the Portuguese Program for General and Preparatory Exams (1888).
 His works were cheered by several of his peers, including Clóvis Beviláqua.

 Despite his importance in Pernambuco, Júlio's work didn't have a national impact, probably due his geographical distance from Rio de Janeiro.
 He kept being virtually unknown until at least the XXI century.